obirikan/basic-kafka/readme.md

-# 📦 Kafka FastAPI Demo
+# 📦 Kafka FastAPI -

 A minimal FastAPI-based microservice architecture using Kafka for event streaming and messaging between services.